luizfelipe0854/PortifolioNew/README.md

 ![PortMainScreen](https://github.com/luizfelipe0854/PortifolioNew/blob/master/assets/icons/pagephoto.jpg)

-I made this portfolio because I needed to show a little about myself, about the technologies I know and train my skills, this ortfolio over time will be updated with my evolutions and projects.
+I made this portfolio because I needed to show a little about myself, about the technologies I know and train my skills, this portfolio over time will be updated with my evolutions and projects.
 ## Created with 👨🏽‍💻
 + HTML5
 + CSS3